Regé-Jean Page: Career

 Page's first acting role was in 2001 playing Tanaka in television series Gimme 6.
 This was followed by guest appearances in British television series Casualty@Holby City in 2005, Fresh Meat in 2013, and Waterloo Road in 2015.
 On stage, he had roles in theatre productions of The History Boys in 2013, and The Merchant of Venice in 2015.
 Page made his American production debut playing the role of Chicken George in the History Channel miniseries Roots in 2016, a remake of the 1977 miniseries with the same name which is based on Alex Haley's 1976 novel, Roots: The Saga of an American Family.
 The same year, Page filmed an unaired pilot episode for ABC's Spark.

 In 2017, he was cast in a supporting role in the Shondaland-produced legal drama For the People which ran for two seasons, before getting cancelled by ABC in 2019.
-On film, he had a minor roles in the post-apocalyptic film Mortal Engines in 2018 and drama film Sylvie's Love in 2020.
+On film, he had minor roles in the post-apocalyptic film Mortal Engines in 2018 and drama film Sylvie's Love in 2020.

 In 2019, Page was cast as one of the leads in the first series of Netflix period drama Bridgerton, another Shondaland project.
 It is based on the Regency romance novel The Duke and I and was released in December 2020.
 The show was a critical success and Page received an NAACP Image Award for Outstanding Actor in a Drama Series presented by the National Association for the Advancement of Colored People, with Time magazine including him in their 100 Next List in 2021.
-He was also nominated for an Primetime Emmy for the role.
+He was also nominated for a Primetime Emmy for the role.
 Page did not return for the show's second series despite being offered to come back as he initially only signed a one-series deal, and wanted to explore other opportunities outside the show.

 In 2022, Page appeared in Netflix's film The Gray Man which received mixed reviews.
 David Ehrlich of IndieWire described Page as "miserable in the role of a gallingly basic villain", with the BBC's Nicholas Barber calling his performance "one-dimensionally evil".
-He was also made the new face of Armani Code in 2022.
+The same year, he was made the face of Armani Code.
+Page played a character in the fantasy film Dungeons & Dragons: Honor Among Thieves (2023) which received positive reviews but was deemed a "box-office bomb".

-Page has a part in the upcoming fantasy film Dungeons & Dragons: Honor Among Thieves (2023).
+In 2025, Page appeared in Steven Soderbergh's Focus Features thriller Black Bag, alongside Michael Fassbender and Cate Blanchett.
+Page is set to star opposite Halle Bailey in Italianna for Universal Pictures.
+Will Packer and Johanna Byer will produce the film through Will Packer Productions.

 Personal life

-As of 2023, Page is in a relationship with Emily Brown.
-They were first linked in 2019, and made their first public appearance together in September 2021.
+Page has been in a relationship with Emily Brown since 2019.